-Grow Lights for Indoor Plants – Getting Started
+How to Choose the Best Grow Lights for Indoor Plants

-Incandescent grow bulbs are the least expensive technology, but are also the least efficient and have a high heat output.
-Average lifespan is 700 hours.
+Incandescent grow lights are the least expensive technology, but they are also the least energy-efficient and have a relatively high heat output.

 LED grow lights offer the latest technology on the market today.
-Extremely energy efficient, they have an ultra-low heat output and offer an ideal light spectrum range.
-Offering low energy usage, low heat and color optimized for growth, we think LED lights are the most efficient, effective and customer-friendly way to grow plants at home.
-Average LED lifespan is 50,000 hours.
+Extremely energy-efficient, they have an ultra-low heat output and offer an ideal light spectrum range.
+Offering low energy usage, low heat, and color optimized for growth, LED lights are the most efficient, effective, and customer-friendly way to grow plants at home than growing with fluorescent lights or incandescent lights.